Harry Davenport (actor): Personal life

 He and his wife Alice were wed in 1893.
 They had one daughter, Dorothy Davenport, who also became an actress.
-After divorcing Alice in 1896, he married actress Phyllis Rankin, that same year.
+After divorcing Alice in 1896, he married actress Phyllis Rankin that same year.
 They had three biological children: Ned, Ann, and Kate, who all became actors.
 Harry also adopted Phyllis's son, Arthur Rankin (actor father of Arthur Rankin, Jr., founder of the Rankin/Bass animation studio).
 Actress Anne Seymour (born Anne Seymour Eckert) and her brother, radio personality Bill Seymour, were Harry Davenport's great-niece and great-nephew by their mother, May Davenport.

-Through his marriage to Phyllis, he was the brother-in-law of Lionel Barrymore, who was married at the time to Phyllis' sister Doris.
+Through his marriage to Phyllis, Davenport was the brother-in-law of Lionel Barrymore, who at the time was married to Phyllis' sister Doris.
 Phyllis's father, McKee Rankin, had been the top actor at the Arch Street Theater, which was run by Lionel's grandmother and Sidney's mother, Louisa Lane Drew.
-He was the grandfather of producer Dirk Wayne Summers, Arthur Rankin Jr., and Wallace Reid Jr.
+Davenport was the grandfather of producer Dirk Wayne Summers, Arthur Rankin Jr., and Wallace Reid Jr.

 After Phyllis's death, Davenport moved to Los Angeles and lived with his now-grown children.
 He died of a sudden heart attack at age 83, one hour after he asked his agent Walter Herzbrun about a new film role.
 He was buried in Kensico Cemetery, Westchester County, New York.
 In the obituary, a newspaper called him the "white-haired character actor" with "the longest acting career in American history".